 It’s the most wonderful time of the year, and what better way to celebrate than with some tea and cake?
 Many of London’s finest restaurants have given their afternoon teas a festive shake-up, with seasonal sandwiches, mince pies and mulled wine being thrown into the mix.
-So toast your teacups and enjoy some festive feasting at some of the best Christmas afternoon teas in town…
+So toast your teacups and enjoy some festive feasting at one of the city’s best Christmas afternoon teas…

 Dine like royalty in Hotel Café Royal’s Oscar Wilde Lounge, where a festive afternoon tea inspired by Queen Victoria’s Christmas and New Year celebrations in 1894 has launched.
 Festivities begin with a carrot velouté with celery and Bellota ham, created by Charles Elme Francatelli – who was once the Royal Chef to Queen Victoria – as well as a wild boar and Manuka honey amuse bouche, a gift from the Emperor of Germany.
 A selection of the finest tea sandwiches will also be on offer, with fillings including duck liver terrine with spicy plum chutney, Yorkshire turkey with roasted chestnuts and cured bacon, and Aberdeen roast beef with English mustard, horseradish and Brussel sprout.
 There’s also a game pie – which was a gift from Lord Lieutenant of Ireland, Lord Cadogan – alongside an impressive selection of sweet delicacies, such as chocolate and cherry cake, and coconut and pineapple choux.
 From £65pp.